Ingleby Greenhow

 In 1931, British altitude and distance records for gliders were established over the moors near here, as recounted by the novelist, pilot, and aeronautical engineer Nevil Shute in his memoir, Slide Rule.
 The glider, a Tern produced by Shute's company, Airspeed Ltd. was flown by a skilled German sailplane pilot, Carl Magersuppe, who had been hired by Airspeed.

 Sport

 Ingleby Greenhow Cricket Club has a history dating back to the mid nineteenth century.
 It once featured in a calendar comprising England's most picturesque cricket pitches.
-The club's ground is situated half a kilometer west of the village, on the north side of Marsh Lane.
+The club's ground is situated half a kilometre west of the village, on the north side of Marsh Lane.
 The club have two senior teams: a Saturday 1st XI that compete in the Langbaurgh Cricket League and a Midweek Senior XI in the Esk Valley Evening League.